Yefremov School: Context: two "fourth waves"

 In this respect, the "fourth wave" of Soviet fiction, represented by writers born in the 1950s, had a difficult fate.
 In the 1970s, the capital's literary milieu, both in mainstream and fantasy literature, was experiencing a split, or at least disunity, amid the struggle for publishing limits between representatives of different generations and ideological currents.
 The editorial staff of Molodaya Gvardiya deliberately disassociated itself from the authors of the "fourth wave"; until 1990, none of the representatives of this literary generation were published in the Library of Soviet Fiction series.
 At the same time, the authorities did not prohibit the activity of seminars for science fiction writers in Moscow (headed by D. A. Bilenkin) and Leningrad (Boris Strugatsky's seminar), as well as in the periphery (in Baku, Tomsk, and other cities).
 The seminars operated on a voluntary basis, had no official status, and had no influence on publishing policy, although the Moscow seminar actively cooperated with the Znanie publishing house, which had an unofficial quota for fiction.
 The participants of the seminars, who had no opportunity to publish, improved their professional skills and wrote mostly "for the drawer".
 Many of them were members of science fiction clubs, gaining a small but involved community of readers.
 These features predetermined the failure of the "fourth wave": after the advent of market freedom, "it became possible and even 'fashionable' not to be ashamed of one's own — any! — literary preferences".
 Semi-dissident intellectual texts were not interesting to the general public, and very few could compete with the flow of translated Western literature.

-D. M. Volodikhin, comparing Molodaya Gvardiya's literary camp and their opponents of the "fourth wave", noted that one should not absolutize the moments of confrontation:The same scientism, the same progressivism as the opponents.
-Instead of internationalism, emphasis on the gradual movement towards the predominance of the Slavic-Russian core in culture and politics.
-Tangible Eastern esotericism and very tangible neo-paganism.
-And no doubt — cosmism.
-Principled anti-Westernism, Soviet patriotism.
-The bet on Siberian writers is quite reasonable, because together with them the pathos of discovery and the romance of academic cities could enter the fiction of Molodaya Gvardiya (to a certain extent, they did).
-Something like Soviet-Siberian-pagan-energetic-Russian cosmism.
-The Molodaya Gvardiya's camp also fit into the USSR, and also into the reformed USSR.
-Essentially, they developed a special, Slavicised version of Soviet patriotism and were prepared for the intelligentsia to be subordinated to the authorities.
-This was seen as normal.
-But at the same time, the composition of the people controlling key cultural and political positions within the USSR had to change towards Slavic homogeneity and a pronounced anti-Westernism and independence.